-The main transport proposals for allocation and safeguarding are identified in the Schedule of Transport Proposals and Sites.
+The main transport proposals in the plan area for allocation and safeguarding are identified in the Schedule of Transport Proposals and Sites.

 Other transport schemes contained in the Infrastructure Delivery Plan, the Local Transport Plan, Urban Transport Plans, and complementary documents will be brought forward as resources and priorities allow.